TomekLeszczynski/Shadow-Boxing-App/README.md

 - **Vuelidate**,
 - **Chart.js**.

-# Results linked to set objectives.
+# Programming goals and results linked to set objectives.

-### From Scratch to Deployment:
+1. **From Scratch to Deployment**
+   The project aims to build a comprehensive application from the ground up, considering my level of knowledge and experience, based on one of the JavaScript frameworks;

-The project was created using **Vue.js** and related libraries and tools such as:
+   The project was created using Vue.js and related libraries and tools such as:

-- **Pinia**,
+   - Pinia,
-- **Vue Router**,
+   - Vue Router,
-- **Vite**, etc.
+   - Vite, etc.

 It is the result of independent work from the idea through the structure, selection of tools and design solutions and their implementation.
-It is a summary of the consecutive stages of learning programming and an introduction to working with **NUXT**, which is the next designated step.
+It is a summary of the consecutive stages of learning programming and an introduction to working with NUXT, which is the next designated step.

-### Efficient Styling:
+2. **Efficient Styling**

-During my training of CSS I how to effectively use:
+   During my training of CSS I learned how to effectively use:

-- **Bootstrap**,
+   - Bootstrap,
-- **Sass**,
+   - Sass,
-- **BEM**;
+   - BEM;

 For this project I decided to use **Tailwind CSS** (https://tailwindcss.com/).
-The app is fully styled using Tailwind's built-in CSS classes, with _no additional CSS classes_ (scope nor global).
+The app is fully styled using Tailwind's built-in CSS classes, with no additional CSS classes (scope nor global).

-In addition, extensions have been created for the custom colors used in the app and a font from Google Fonts has been added.
-Keyframes were also added and animations were defined.
-All this allows for better management and easier changes to the code.
+In addition I've made some extensions, such as:

+- custom colors,
+- custom font (Google Fonts),
+- custom keyframes,
+- defined animations.

 Examples of my extensions:

 ```ts